 Before constructing a financial plan you need to choose a private wealth adviser.
 This choice may be subjective, as a crucial part of the decision is the chemistry between you and your adviser.

-You have to be able to trust the adviser.
+Most importantly, you have to be able to trust the adviser.
 This trust will be gained in a number of ways.
 First, it is through the qualifications and the level of experience of the adviser.
 It is important you choose a professional who is qualified to provide you with the necessary advice to the highest standard possible.

 Second, you may receive reassurance if an adviser is recommended by a member of your family or by a friend, although this is not a guarantee of success, as the people who recommend someone to you may not have the required expertise.
 Equally, you tend to end up with one adviser to go to, rather than a pool of potential candidates.